AvashnaGovender/Tacotron/README.md

 # Tacotron + WaveRNN

-A modified version of Fatchord/WaveRNN repository, which implements a variant of the system described in Tacotron: Towards End-to-End Speech Synthesis.
+A modified version of [Fatchord/WaveRNN](https://github.com/fatchord/WaveRNN) repository , which implements a variant of the system described in Tacotron: Towards End-to-End Speech Synthesis.

 # Additions to original repo: